ml-starter-packs/mlflow-experiment/README.md

 5. Watch as experiments begin to populate as they run from [./nlp-demo/main.py](/nlp-demo/main.py).

-6. (optional) Access MinIO UI with [http://localhost:9000](http://localhost:9000) to see how MLflow artifacts are organized in the S3-compatible object storage.
+6. (optional) Access MinIO UI with [http://localhost:9000](http://localhost:9000) to see how MLflow artifacts are organized in the S3-compatible object storage (default credentials are `minio` / `minio123`).

 ## Running New Experiments